 No matter how many times we visit Chicago, the kids alway want to make a stop at The Bean.
 The actual name of the sculpture is Cloud Gate and it’s located at Millennium Park and is free to visit.
-If you’re looking to take some pictures while you’re there, we’ve got a few tips to help.
+If you’re looking to take some great pictures at The Beach, we’ve got a few tips to help.

 Tip #1: Go Early